Pablo Gelber

 Pablo E. Gelber Ghertner (born 21 December 1974) is an Argentine orthopedic surgeon specializing in knee preservation, with a focus on cartilage transplantation and ligament reconstruction.
 He practices at ReSport Clinic in Barcelona and in London, England.

-Biography
+Early life and education

 Gelber was born in Buenos Aires, Argentina.
 He earned his medical degree from the University of Buenos Aires in 2001 and completed his residency in Orthopaedic Surgery and Traumatology at Parc de Salut Mar (Autonomous University of Barcelona) in 2008.
 He obtained a PhD from the same university in 2007.
 In 2010, he completed a research fellowship at the University of Pittsburgh.

 Professional career

-Since 2009, Gelber has worked at the Hospital de Sant Pau in Barcelona, where he has focused on advanced surgical techniques in multiligament knee injuries and cartilage transplantation.
+Since 2009, Gelber has worked at the Hospital de Sant Pau in Barcelona, where he has focused on advanced surgical techniques in multiligament knee injuries, and cartilage transplantation.
 In 2023, he began practicing in London.

-Notable memberships

-Gelber is an active member of several scientific societies in orthopaedic surgery, such as ESSKA (European Society for Sports Traumatology, Knee Surgery and Arthroscopy) and ISAKOS (International Society for Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine).
-In 2020, he was recognised as the most valuable member of ESSKA.
+Awards and recognition